mpv-player/mpv/DOCS/man/options.rst

         from forward to backward during runtime for events that were already "seen" and need to be rendered again, if those events got pruned.

+``--sub-glyph-limit=<value>``
+    Set the maximum number of cached glyphs in libass cache for the subtitle track.
+0 means libass uses its default value.

+    Default: 0.

+``--sub-bitmap-max-size=<value>``
+    Set the maximum bitmap cache size in libass cache for the subtitle track.
+0 means libass uses its default value.
+This accepts values in MB.

+    Default: 0.

 ``--sub-ass-styles=<filename>``
     Load all SSA/ASS styles found in the specified file and use them for rendering text subtitles.
 The syntax of the file is exactly like the ``[V4